 For example, if you’re using a video interviewing platform that allows you to store all candidate recordings and info, you can send interview recordings to your team.
 No matter what generation your team members are from, watching the recordings and leaving comments and feedback is as easy as using YouTube.

 6. Use Mobile for Instant Information.

-Easy access to search engines has conditioned many of us — especially members of gen Z — to expect any information we desire on demand.
+Easy access to search engines has conditioned many of us — especially members of Gen Z — to expect any information we desire on demand.
 Keep this in mind when recruiting candidates from the younger generation.

 Use your phone to communicate with them on social media apps.
-Favorite or like content and respond to messages quickly, or you might lose your candidate to someone who got to them first through a tweet or quick Facebook message.
+Favourite or like content and respond to messages quickly, or you might lose your candidate to someone who got to them first through a tweet or quick Facebook message.

 Meeting the needs of candidates across generations will require the dynamic use of today’s hiring tech tools.
 However, the recruiters who learn to use them will be rewarded with top talent of all ages.